ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.md

 {: #vpc-bm-vmware-vsan-create}
 {: step}

-Create a vSAN cluster with two disks for Cache Tier, Select remaining disks for Capacity Tier.
+Next, create a vSAN cluster with two disks for Cache Tier, Select remaining disks for Capacity Tier:

-To create a vSAN cluster:

-* Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client.
-* Click on the cluster
+2. Click on the cluster
-* Click Configure Tab
+3. Click Configure Tab
-* Click VSAN, Services
+4. Click VSAN, Services
-* Click Configure VSAN
+5. Click Configure VSAN
-* Single Site Cluster, Click next
+6. Single Site Cluster, Click next
-* On Services, click next
+7. On Services, click next
-* Select two disks for Cache Tier, Select remaining disks for Capacity Tier
+8. Select two disks for Cache Tier, Select remaining disks for Capacity Tier
-* Click Finish
+9. Click Finish

 ## Migrate the vCenter to vSAN
 {: #vpc-bm-vmware-vsan-migratevcenter}
 {: step}

 If vSAN is your primary shared storage, migrate vCenter into your vSAN cluster.
 To migrate vCenter storage to vSAN:

-* Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client.
-* Click to select the vCenter Virtual Machine.
+2. Click to select the vCenter Virtual Machine.
-* Right Click, and select migrate.
+3. Right Click, and select migrate.
-* Click Change storage only, click Next.
+4. Click Change storage only, click Next.
-* Select vsanDatastore, click Next.
+5. Select vsanDatastore, click Next.
-* Click Next, Click Finish.
+6. Click Next, Click Finish.